mcpcpc/mcpcpc.github.io/src/index.md

 ## xwm

 [xwm](https://github.com/mcpcpc/xwm) ("XCB Window Manager") is a tiny floating window manager written using the XCB protocol.
+This project is considered a minimally viable solution and, therefore, provides a **limited** set of out-of-box features:

+* configurable/extendable window paremeters, key bindings and default utilities
+* focus follows mouse

+This sets the expectation for the the user to expand or patch-in features that they so desire.
+This project is also POSIX C99 and MISRA-C compliant, which promotes portability, security and safety of the source.

 The acyronym "xwm" is a homage to the original and now-defunct "X Window Manager".
 Both projects are unaffiliated and do not share any common source code.

-Out of the box, the xwm provides a limited set of features:

-* borders with focus/unfocus color params
-* focus follows mouse
-* POSIX C99 and MISRA-C compliant

-This project differs from other window managers as the focus is entirely on creating a minimally viable solution.
-This means that mosy users will find that many regular features are missing.
-This sets the expectation for the the user to expand or patch-in features that they so desire.

 ## xbg